NetSensors/bluefox/README.md

 ![Screenshot](screenshots/bf002.png)

-1. Browse to and select the zip file we downloaded in the previous step
+1. Browse to and select the zip file we downloaded in the previous step.

 ![Screenshot](screenshots/bf003.png)

-Click on Edit -> Examples -> Bluefox -> simple_message this opens an example sketch
+Click on Edit -> Examples -> Bluefox -> simple_message this opens an example sketch.

 ![Screenshot](screenshots/bf004.png)